A-SousaRodrigues/mindful-waters-foundation/README.md

 ### Technologies and Languages

+HTML5
+CSS3
+GitHub
+Gitpod

 ### Libraries and Frameworks

+Bootstrap 5.3.3
+Font Awesome
+Google Fonts

 ### Tools and Programs

+Balsamiq
+Squoosh
+ChatGPT
+MS CoPilot
+GitHub CoPilot

 <hr>
 <p align="right"><a href="#mindful-waters-foundation>Back To Top</a></p>

 ## Deployment

+This [GitHub](https://github.com/) project was created using the [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template) ensuring all necessary dependencies were included when opening within the designated workspace on the [Gitopod IDE](https://www.gitpod.io/).

+Setup a repo using this method and template:
+1. Login to your GitHub profile.
+2. Navigate to the Code Institute Full Template
+3. Click the dropdown for 'Use this template' and select "Create a new repository"
+4. Generate the necessary name and description for your repo and click 'Create repository from template'
+5. Navigate to the new repo and click the green 'Open' button with the Gitpod logo<br>
+**IMPORTANT - This button should only be clicked once to generate the new IDE workspace**
+6. You can now work on your repository within the Code Institute Gitpod IDE workspace

+Once the project repo is created, an early deployment for the live project should performed.<br>
+This allows for early and continuous testing using a variety of devices, as well as the Dev Tools available within browsers.

+Additional information on the deployment process can be found on the official [GitHub Docs](https://docs.github.com/en/pages/quickstart)

 <hr>